 7. The Worst Best Man

 The Worst Best Man is a hate-to-love romance.
 The book follows Carolina, who is a wedding planner.
 A couple of years ago, she got stood up at the altar.
 But now you’re following the present day as she’s applying for the job to be the wedding planner for a hotel.
-So she will have to work with the marketing teams to come up with a presentation to see why she should be the wedding planner for this hotel.
+So, she will have to work with the marketing teams to come up with a presentation to see why she should be the wedding planner for this hotel.
 Either way, who do you know?
-The marketing team is the brother and the groom that stood her up like at the altar all those years ago.
+The marketing team is the brother and the groom who stood her up at the altar years ago.

-So she will have to work with the brother of her ex and come up with the presentation with him.
-Carolina hates the guy because he is the person that broke up with her wedding.
-They’re both going to be coming up with presentations, and one of them wins, and it’s a whole thing.
+So she will have to work with her ex’s brother and develop the presentation with him.
+Carolina hates the guy because he is the person who broke up with her wedding.
+They’re both coming up with presentations, and one of them wins, and it’s a whole thing.
 So they are forced to work together.
 A romance is going to bloom between the two of them.
 The storyline was cute because of the YA dual perspective.
 I recommend reading it.

 Author: Mia Sosa